gvwilson/thirdbit/src/fiction/makers-return/index.md

 Above and below,
 on every side,
 she could feel it all around them.
+Why hadn't it shown up on the captain's scans?

+There was no time to worry about that now.
-But that, there, had to be Z40.
+There: that had to be Z40.
 Instead of trying to take control, she imagined nudging it, just a little,